playerony/typescript-library-boilerplate/README.md

 - `build` - Build for production a ready application.
 - `build:docs` - Build api-documentor markdown documentation.

+### Shell

+- `remove-node-modules` - Remove node_modules directory with rimraf command.
+- `reinstall-node-modules` - Invokes `remove-node-modules` and `yarn install`.
+- `gcb` - (git-create-branch) Create and checkout on the branch with the given name.
+- `gpc` - (git-push-changes) Commit and push all files on a current branch with the given commit message.

 ### Test

 - `test` - Run tests.